iusztinpaul/energy-forecasting/README.md

 #### Run
 We will run the pipeline using Airflow.
 Don't be scared.
 Docker makes everything very simple to setup.

+**NOTE:** We also hooked the **private PyPi server** in the same docker-compose.yaml file.
+Thus, everythign will start with one command.

 ```shell
 # Move to the airflow directory.
 cd airflow